mat-docs/ATLAS.Site/docs/key-functionality/visualise/atlas/handling-data/sessions/loading-sessions.md

 ## [What is a Recorder?](../recorders/usb-logger.md)

-A Recorder in ATLAS is a tool that captures live telemetry data from a vehicle and stores it in an SQLRace database.
+A Recorder in ATLAS is a tool that captures live telemetry data from a vehicle and stores it in an SQL Race database.
 Recorders are configured and managed through the Session Browser.

 Supported Recorder Types
 You can choose from several Recorder types depending on your data acquisition setup: